CQCL/tket2/DEVELOPMENT.md

 just setup
 ```

-## 🚀 Local development using the tket python library
+## 🚀 Local development using the tket2 python library

-If you want to use the `tket` python library directly from the repository, you can build it with:
+If you want to use the `tket2` python library directly from the repository, you can build it with:

 ```bash
 just build